vycb/pydoc.sh/README.md

 Bash based python documentation viewer that converted from chm to read in terminal.
 Current python documentation version is 3.6.8
-It dependts only on: gawk/mawk, elinks, less and tar gz
+It depends only on: gawk/mawk, elinks, less and tar gz

 ## Usage:
 pydoc.sh -h